Michele Mariotti

 From 2008 he was Principal Conductor, and then Musical Director until 2018, of the Teatro Comunale di Bologna, where he has led numerous concerts and dozens of opera productions, including La Bohème directed by Graham Vick that won the Music Critics Award “Franco Abbiati” for best show in 2018.
 He has also conducted the Orchestra and Chorus of the Teatro Comunale di Bologna on tours covering various Italian cities, Tokyo, Moscow, and Paris.

-Some of his most recent engagements include his debut at the Wiener Staatsoper conducting Il Barbiere di Siviglia and the season opening of the Teatro San Carlo in Naples with Verdi’s Otello.
-In 2022 he also conducted Macbeth at the Palau de les Arts Reina Sofia in Valencia and made his debut with the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome.
-He later went on to conduct the Gürzenich Orchester Köln at Cologne’s Philharmonie, the Radio Filharmonisch Orkest at Amsterdam’s Concertgebouw, and the Orchestra del Teatro Massimo in Palermo at a concert celebrating 25 years since the Theatre’s reopening.
-In July he made his debut at the Aix-en-Provence Festival with a new production of Moïse et Pharaon.
+Some of his most recent engagements include his debuts at the Wiener Staatsoper and at the Festival d’Aix-en-Provence respectively conducting Il Barbiere di Siviglia and Moïse et Pharaon.
+He also conducted Verdi’s Otello at the Teatro di San Carlo in Naples, Macbeth at the Palau de les Arts Reina Sofia in Valencia, Bohème at the Paris Opera and Dialogues des Carmélites (season opening), Aida, the Trittico Ricomposto at the Teatro dell’Opera in Rome.
+He made his debut with the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome and later went on to conduct the Gürzenich Orchester Köln at Cologne’s Philharmonie, the Radio Filharmonisch Orkest at Amsterdam’s Concertgebouw.

 Michele Mariotti has completed his humanistic studies and has obtained a diploma in Composition at the Rossini Conservatory in his hometown, Pesaro, where he also studied conducting under Manlio Benzi.
 At the same time, he obtained a diploma in Conducting at the Accademia Musicale Pescarese under Donato Renzetti.